 Phil was a giant in Aerodynamics and computational fluid dynamics and his research has touched and inspired a very broad range of disciplines.
 He had remarkable insight, and always stressed the importance of asking good questions.

 His unofficial google scholar page captures main publications.
-This website is a temporary home for some less-well known artefacts related to him.
+This website is a home for some less-well known, yet very insightful artifacts related to him.

 Aerodynamic Problems of Hypersonic Vehicles (1972)